AlexisMasseron/copyrightly.io/README.md

 ### [Claims](contracts/Claims.v.py) Contract

-This contract has been implemented using Vyper as detailed in the [LLL / Vyper](#lll--vyper) Section.
-It is responsible for registering claims from accounts that consider that the existing manifestations is not a proper one coming from the right creator.
+This contract has been implemented using **Vyper** as detailed in the [LLL / Vyper](#lll--vyper) Section.
+It is responsible for registering claims from accounts that consider that the existing manifestations is not a proper one, i.e. coming from the right creator.

 The corresponding tests verify that just one claim for a given manifestation is allowed at the same time.
 It is also checked that claims can be revoked just by the contract owner.